 5. Don’t act on your emotions 😄😟

 Emotions can be your worst enemy when investing.
 If the market is falling, the natural impulse is to sell up and get out.
 But wait!
 Even though your instincts would tell you otherwise, as a long-term investor, getting out of the market can be the costliest mistake of all – especially if you’re selling up because markets are falling.
 Remember that JP Morgan study we mentioned in Lesson 2?
-It showed that 6 of the 10 best days in the market (based on the S&P 500 index) over a 20-year period occurred within 2 weeks of the 10 worst days.
+It showed that over a 20-year period, seven of the 10 best days in the market (based on the S&P 500 index) occurred within 15 of the worst days.

 Question one: Complete this sentence: investing offers better returns over the…